Social media and Hungarian history in English

 Perhaps we could make them more aware of the importance of social media in the 21st century by simply sharing posts with them, too.

 Thank you for your interest in Hungarian history.
+You can read my report on my activity between 2016 and 2022 here:

 If you like my writings, please feel free to support me with a coffee here: